mapreal19/mapreal19.github.io/_posts/2020-03-13-viewing-aging-as-noise-in-a-communication-system.md

 {% include image.html file="aging-noise/short-telomere.png" %}

-In the above example we can see than an altered gene expression results in a reduced number of collagen proteins, and hence contributing to skin aging.
+In the above example we can see that an altered gene expression results in a reduced number of collagen proteins, and hence contributing to skin aging.

 This is all an oversimplification but good for explaining aging to non scientists: